drussell33/wou-cs-46x-starlane/main_project_code/README.md

-# 10th Video - Identity: authorization policies and use
+# 12th Video - Identity: authorization policies and use
-used the everything is open, then we block parts off.
+used the everything is open technique, then we block parts off.
 ````c#
 [Authorize(Roles = "admin")]
 or